jahwag/rex/wiki.md

-## FAQ
+## Background

-##### What does Rex stand for?
-Choose your pick!

-Rex is latin title for king, which seemed a fitting name for an object that gives commands.
+Rex is latin for king, which seemed a fitting name for an object that gives commands.

-It could also be thought of as a "Reactive EXecutor" or "Reactive Enterprise eXtensions", if you prefer.
+It could also be thought of as a "Reactive EXecutor" or "Reactive Enterprise eXtensions", whichever you prefer — the name is of lesser importance than the function.

 ## Getting started
 Instructions below are provided with CDI annotations to define and inject enterprise beans.